MaeseDeivit/Beer-Dispenser-API/INSTRUCTIONS.md

 ### Domain

-Any of your domain Entities, or Services, that models your business logic.
+Any of your domain Entities,ValueObjects, or Services, that models your business logic.
 These classes should be completely isolated of any external dependency or framework, but interact with them.
 This layer should follow the Dependency Inversion principle.